ONE of Spectator’s younger colleagues had the pleasure of meeting Mount Oswald golf club general manager Nigel Galvin for a coffee this week.

 Apparently the new kid on the block in the golfing world is the ‘turf iron’, which smoothes the surface without unhelpfully compacting the soil.

 The things you learn in this job.
 Still worth keeping the old household iron too, though.
 Grass stains on the collar just wouldn’t do in the world of the clubhouse.

 AND from one Oswald to another entirely.

 The fate of Marco Oswald, the victim of a vicious and unprovoked ear biting attack in the Urban Oven takeaway, on Claypath, over the Bank Holiday weekend is nothing short of shocking.
-The photos speak for themselves.
+The photos